Grid tie solar information

 Information to help you better understand grid tie solar installations.

-Solar electric grid tie systems from Event Horizon Solar can help you reduce or eliminate your electric bill, protect against future rate increases and provide free electricity after the payback period.
+Grid Tie Solar kits from Event Horizon Solar can help you reduce or eliminate your electric bill, protect against future rate increases and provide free electricity after the payback period.
 It is an excellent recession proof investment with a better safer rate of return than most stocks and helps the local economy.
-Some utilities offer power buyback programs which can help reduce payback periods and all offer net meter programs.
+Made in USA solar equipment is standard in our kits.
+Some utilities offer power buyback programs which can help reduce payback periods for solar and all offer net metering grid tie programs.
 Click here for more on these programs.
-Event Horizon Solar has been helping Michigan residential and commercial customers to go grid tie solar for over eleven years!
-Let us add you to the growing list of Michigan installations.
+Event Horizon Solar has been helping Michigan home and business customers to install grid tie solar at a reasonable cost for over 17 years!
+Let us add you to the growing list of Michigan grid tie solar installations.

 Fig.1

-The other type of utility tie solar install is similar to the first one shown but uses a battery bank to power the building in case of utility failure.
+The other type of grid tie solar electric install is similar to the first one shown but uses a battery bank to power the building in case of utility failure.
 See Fig.2.
-Power is automatically transferred to the building just like a gas emergency generator would during a power failure.
-This type of grid tie solar install is not as efficient because some power is used to keep the batteries charged and there is more energy loss due to the extra wire involved in the installation.
-Also these systems add to the overall cost and maintenance.
-However, if you experience frequent power failures from your utility, this may be a convenient option and there is no noise or fumes and transfer happens quickly and automatically.
+Power is automatically transferred to the building just like a gas emergency generator would during a power failure except the solar inverter does the automatic transfer and batteries are the fuel.Grid tie with battery diagram.
+This type of grid tie solar install is not as efficient as a grid tie only system because some power is used to keep the batteries charged and there is more energy loss due to the extra wire and solar charge control electronics involved in the installation.
+Also having batteries installed may add to the overall cost and maintenance of a solar grid tie system.
+However, if you experience frequent power failures from your utility or just want piece of mind, this may be a convenient option and there is no noise or fumes and transfer happens quickly and automatically.
+These systems can be net metered also.

 Fig.2

-Copyright © 2011 Event Horizon Solar and Wind LLC.
-All rights reserved.
+Copyright © 2019 Event Horizon Solar and Wind Inc. All rights reserved.

 Event Horizon Solar & Wind